 On Thursday night, November 22, musicians and music lovers turned out in big numbers to honour Ken McKay, and to raise funds for his struggle with lung cancer.
 Entertainment Cairns proprietor Ray Elias put together a line-up that is a who’s who of FNQ music.
 Atherton’s historic Barron Valley Hotel was packed, and thousands of dollars were raised to help Ken meet his medical expenses.

-AUDIO CLICK ON THE RED ARROW to hear some of the highlights of the Ken McKay benefit
+Listen to some of the highlights of the Ken McKay benefit

 Ken McKay died in the week before Xmas 2012.